Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 </tbody>
 </table>

-I set 80% of data as training data, and 20% as test data.
+I set 80% of the observations as training data, and 20% as test data.

 #### Logistic regression

 I include all features and their interactions in logistic regression.
-The reason of including interactions is a lunch on Monday may be different from a lunch on Saturday, depending on my class schedule.
+The reason for including interactions is a lunch on Monday may be different from a lunch on Saturday, depending on my class schedule.
 Similar for interactions between meal and semester, etc.